scheck-bu/Kia-Hyundai-Thefts/README.md

 # Kia-Hyundai-Thefts

-An analysis done on Kia/Hyundai theft data resulting in a moc PowerPoint presentation directed at executives.
+An analysis performed in R on Kia/Hyundai theft data resulting in a moc PowerPoint presentation directed at executives.